Skip to main content

 }

-It will position our element between the 2nd column line and the 4th column line, limited between the 3rd and 4th horizontal lines.
+This positions our element between the 2nd and 4th column lines, limited between the 3rd and 4th horizontal lines.

-Though the methods mentioned above describe only the positioning, it should be the first step by designing of the page, because otherwise, the page would just look like a simple document where everything is ordered below each other.
+The methods above describe only positioning, but that should be the first step in designing a page.
+Without it, the page would just look like a simple document with everything stacked below each other.

-In the beginning, it helped me a lot with positioning to plan everything on a blank paper with a pen, so it is easier to visualise our design and positioning.
+When I started out, it helped a lot to plan everything on a blank piece of paper with a pen.
+It’s easier to visualise the design and positioning that way.

-Once the positioning is complete, we could start working on the rest of the design: colours, animations and many other tricks that can make the page catch one's eye.
+Once the positioning is in place, you can move on to the rest of the design: colours, animations and the other tricks that make a page catch someone’s eye.